Shredder121-me/yummy-octo-turtle/content/the_one_chapter.md

 # The One Chapter

-And thus came the sotry.
+And thus came the story.